aemadrid/foundational/README.md

 ### Notes

+#### Conversion
-FoundationDB only saves basic values (strings) so we are using [MessagePack](http://msgpack.org/) internally to convert to and from.
+FoundationDB only saves basic values (strings) so we are using several serializers to choose from: [MessagePack](http://msgpack.org/) (default, fastest), [YAML](http://ruby-doc.org/stdlib-1.9.3/libdoc/yaml/rdoc/YAML.html) and [JSON](https://github.com/intridea/multi_json) internally to convert to and from.
 Strings are left untouched though.
-But MessagePack does not convert to/from symbols so don't try to use that either (Hash converts all keys into strings).
+You can choose your converter but be careful because some don't translate symbols or complex Ruby objects (MessagePack, JSON).
+As always, you need to choose between speed and features.

+#### Sub-Keyspaces
-Also we are enforcing sub-keyspaces (namespaces for your tuple keys) inside Foundational (['Fd'] by default) so if you want another set of keyspaces just set it like so:
+We are enforcing sub-keyspaces (namespaces for your tuple keys) inside Foundational (['Fd'] is the default keyspace) so if you want another set of keyspaces just set it like so:

 ```ruby
 Fd.keyspace = %w{ Some Other Keyspace }
 ```

-So have fun playing with FoundationDB.
-I'm hoping to get some more time to add more data structures.
+#### The End
+Be excellent to each other.
+Party on, dudes!

 ## Contributing